mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 The following Amber Zone is set in the Red Zone system of Grant, which lies on the Regina/Jewell subsector border.
 This system is also denoted on the Regina Subsector map.

-## Adventure: We’ve Lost A Shiny New Scout Cruiser - Can You Help Us Find It?
+## Adventure: We've Lost A Shiny New Scout Cruiser - Can You Help Us Find It?

-**PLAYERS’ INFORMATION**
+**PLAYERS' INFORMATION**
 The players are hired by the chief recruiter as a freelancer crew on a world in the Regina Subsector (preferably Efate, but it could be any world).
 The pay offered is Cr6,000 per month per crew member, plus 1% of the value of all items salvaged for the entire group of freelancers.
 In all, a lucrative deal.
 The salaries are high because salvag-